Aceinna/docs_openrtk/tutorial/IMU/SerialDebugger.rst

 Debug messages are provided as serial messages over the third port of the OpenIMU platform.
 When connected to a PC, the device generates four COM ports.
 In this case, the ports are 40, 41, 42, and 43.
-The first COM port is the serial messaging port (discussed in XXX), the second port can be used for serial inputs (such as GPS) to the platform, and the fourth is unconnected.
+The first COM port is the serial messaging port (discussed in XXX), the second port can be used for serial inputs to the platform (such as GPS), and the fourth is unconnected.

 The nominal serial baud-rate setting is 38.4 kbps.
 This can be set to other rates, such as 57.6